ualex73/docker-kvmd/README.md

 ## About

-This repository is a proof-of-concept to run [PiKVM](https://pikvm.org) in Docker on a BliKVM v1 (using Raspberry CM4).
+This repository is a proof-of-concept to run [PiKVM](https://pikvm.org) (kvmd) in Docker on a BliKVM v1 (using Raspberry CM4).
 The installation procedure was inspired by [srepac](https://github.com/srepac/kvmd-armbian).
 KVMD is only supported on their ArchLinux and I prefer to run it on Raspberry Pi OS, but the changes in software, configuration, version, etc makes it very prone to errors (where a docker image is static and predictable).

 The following kvmd versions are available as Docker container:
 - [3.333](https://hub.docker.com/r/ualex73/kvmd/tags?name=3.333)